CrystalVortex/Minecraft-Bedrock-Version-Manager/README.md

 # Minecraft-Bedrock-Version-Manager
-You can choose multiple versions of Minecraft bedrock to play (mostly x86_64 versions) (32 bit is not supported) New versions to use coming soon!
+You can choose multiple versions of Minecraft bedrock to play (mostly 64 bit versions) New versions to use coming soon!

-RUN INSTALL install_dependencies.bat FIRST
+RUN INSTALL install_dependencies.bat FIRST (after installing python if you dont alrady have it)

 If the file crashes when trying to open it use the start.cmd file instead.